 Active speakers, alternately referred to as “powered speakers”, are those that come with a built-in amplifier.
 These speakers do not require the support of an external amplifier or receiver.

 Passive speakers, however, do not include a built-in amplifier.
 Because of this, they require the use of an amplifier or receiver in order to produce sound.
-In other words, each of your passive in-ceiling speakers will likely need to be hard-wired to an amplifier or receiver.
+In other words, each of your passive in-ceiling speakers will likely need to be hard-wired to an amplifier or receiver, a topic we've touched on before.

 If this is your first time setting up a home theater, you may be scratching your head right about now.
 You may be wondering what these pieces of equipment do and what makes them different.
 We have a thorough guide explaining amplifiers and receivers if you want more detail, but the basics are below.